carltheperson/earlgreytv/README.md

 ![home page settings](images/homepage.png)

 ## Sync configs

-You should be able to run `./sync.sh` in this directory to sync files needed for the EarlgreyTV setup.
+Run `./sync.sh` in this directory, to sync files needed for the EarlgreyTV setup.

 ```sh
 # Make sure you have rsync